mohaidr/LPS/readme.md

     Client Timeout (-cto, --clientTimeout <clientTimeout>): Sets the timeout for HTTP client requests.

 ### Configure Watchdog

+This command configures the watchdog settings that monitor resource usage (like memory and CPU) of the client machine during a test.
+It sets thresholds for pausing the test if resource usage becomes too high, which helps prevent the testing process from negatively impacting the system or the network environment.
+The command also defines the conditions under which the test will resume.

 `Command: lps watchdog [options]`

     Memory Threshold (-mmm, --maxMemoryMB <maxMemoryMB>): Sets a memory usage limit that pauses the test upon being reached.